 It’s not practical nor economically viable to deport 11 million undocumented immigrants.
 We deport about 400,000 immigrants per year now and the immigration legal system is strained to keep up with the case load.
 Legal immigrants wait far too long to immigrate to the U.S., and low quotas for highly skilled professionals result in exporting jobs overseas when U.S. companies can’t get these workers they need.
 For example, the number of foreign graduate students who received advanced degrees each year exceeds the number of guest worker visas for highly skilled professionals.
 The result is we educate the best and brightest from other nations, then kick them out, and they go home and help foreign competitors compete against U.S. companies.

-Leaving the GOP is NOT a viable solution.
-While we fully respect those who choose to leave the GOP and understand their disgust at the anti-immigrant rhetoric.
-In our opinion they are losing their voice and will have even less influence over the GOP as an outsider.
+Leaving the Republican Party is NOT a viable solution.
+While we fully respect those who choose to leave the Republican Party and understand their disgust at the anti-immigrant rhetoric.
+In our opinion they are losing their voice and will have even less influence over the Republican Party as an outsider.
 The way to address harsh rhetoric and “enforcement on steroids” is to ‘jump in the ring’ and fight it out with Nativists and those who pander to Nativists, through participation in the political process such as endorsement conventions and primary elections, engagement and education of those who don’t share our views, and exposing nativists and their phony statistics, lies, and myths.